nufi-official/nufi-dapp-sdk/docs/multipleProviders.md

 to use NuFiConnect with more blockchains.
 Note that currently only Cardano is being supported.

-*The takeaway is that before accessing some provider, the last invocation of `initNufiDappCardanoSdk` had to be called with the settings matching this provider.*
+*The takeaway is that before accessing some provider, the last invocation of `initNufiDappCardanoSdk` has to be called with the settings matching this provider.*

 ### Example: Changing NuFi SDK providers
 To showcase the usage please consider the below example: